-Abbot’s Passage, a new project from the Bundschu family’s sixth generation, is a highly-allocated collection of unique field blends sourced from storied vineyard sites within Sonoma.
+Abbot’s Passage, a project from sixth-generation vintner Katie Bundschu, is a collection of small-lot field blends sourced from storied vineyards within Sonoma and beyond.

 The name pays homage to an abbot from Mount La Salle Christian Brothers who, according to local legend, trekked weekly from Napa into Sonoma along an ancient Native American footpath – a wild, heavily wooded ridgeline passing through the current Bartholomew Park Vineyard – to reach his favorite watering hole.